foobarbecue/navgraph/README.md

 This is a pretty menu for a website.

-See examples/botw.html for usage.
+# Installation
+Clone this repository and then run "npm update" to download a local copy of d3.

+# Use
+There is an example with a couple of menus in examples/botw.html.

 To create a navgraph:
 ```